-A celebration of life is an event that focuses on the individual relationships, memories and connections shared with a deceased loved one.
-Unlike funerals and memorials, a celebration of life isn’t underpinned by religious customs, but the personality of the deceased.
+A celebration of life is an event that focuses on the individual relationships, memories, and connections shared with a deceased loved one.
+Unlike funerals and memorials, a celebration of life isn’t underpinned by religious customs, but by the personality of the deceased.

 In the UK and USA, a celebration of life can be held in conjunction with a funeral or a memorial service and as a separate ceremony any time after the death of a loved one.

 For this piece, we explore the ideas and essentials of a typical celebration of life events.